Ashley Dalton: Personal life

 Dalton is a survivor of breast cancer; after surgery, chemotherapy and radiotherapy in 2014 she had further surgery in 2024.
 She unsuccessfully sued Southend Hospital for failing to diagnose her with cancer in 2011.
 She was diagnosed with metastatic breast cancer in 2025.

 She is a parent and a carer.
 Her ex-husband died of kidney cancer.

-She identifies as LGBT, and has referred to herself as a gay woman.
+She is a gay woman and a member of LGBT+ Labour.